10up/block-components/components/image/readme.md

             onSelect={handleImageSelect}
             focalPoint={focalPoint}
             onChangeFocalPoint={handleFocalPointChange}
+            allowedTypes={['image/gif']}
             labels={{
-                title: 'Select Poster Image',
+                title: 'Select Gif Image',
-                instructions: 'Upload a media file or pick one from your media library.'
+                instructions: 'Upload a GIF or pick one from your media library.'
             }}
         />
     )